-Planning Service Employee/Elected Member Interest Is the applicant, or the applicant's spouse/partner, either a member of staff within the planning service elected member of the planning authority? eoran ≤ Yes T No Certificates and Notices CERTIFICATE AND NOTICE UNDER REGULATION 15 - TOWN AND COUNTRY PLANNING (DEVIPROCEDURE) (SCOTLAND) REGULATION 2013 ELOPMENT MANAGEMENT One Certificate must be completed and submitted along with the application form.
-This is most usually Certificate B, Certificate C or Certificate E. Certificate A, Form 1, Are you/the applicant the sole owner of ALL the land? $T$ Yes $\leq$ No Is any of the land part of an agricultural holding?
-T Yes $\leq$ No Do you have any agricultural tenants? $\leq$ Yes $T$ No Certificate Required The following Land Ownership Certificate is required to complete this section of the proposal: Certificate E Land Ownership Certificate Certificate and Notice under Regulation 15 of the Town and Country Planning (Development Manager Regulations 2013 ment Procedure) (Scotland) Certificate E I hereby certify that - (1) - No person other than myself/the applicant was the owner of any part of the land to which the application. olication relates at the beginning of (2) - The land to which the application relates constitutes or forms part of an agricultural holding and the nere are no agricultural tenants Or (1) - No person other than myself/the applicant was the owner of any part of the land to which the application. olication relates at the beginning of (2) - The land to which the application relates constitutes or forms part of an agricultural holding and tr nere are agricultural tenants.
-Name: Address: Date of Service of Notice:
+Planning Service Employee/Elected Member Interest Is the applicant, or the applicant's spouse/partner, either a member of staff within the planning service or an $~\leq~$ Yes $~T~$ No elected member of the planning authority?
+Certificates and Notices CERTIFICATE AND NOTICE UNDER REGULATION 15 - TOWN AND COUNTRY PLANNING (DEVELOPMENT MANAGEMENT PROCEDURE) (SCOTLAND) REGULATION 2013 One Certificate must be completed and submitted along with the application form.
+This is most usually Certificate A, Form 1, Certificate B, Certificate C or Certificate E. are you/the applicant the sole owner of ALL the land?
+T Yes \leq No.) s any of the land part of an agricultural holding?
+T Yes \leq No.) Do you have any agricultural tenants? \leq Yes T No Certificate Required he following Land Ownership Certificate is required to complete this section of the proposal: Certificate E Land Ownership Certificate Certificate and Notice under Regulation 15 of the Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 Dertificate E hereby certify that - 1) - No person other than myself/the applicant was the owner of any part of the land to which the application relates at the begin he period 21 days ending with the date of the application. nning of 2) - The land to which the application relates constitutes or forms part of an agricultural holding and there are no agricultural ten ants Dr (1) - No person other than myself/the applicant was the owner of any part of the land to which the application relates at the beginning of the period 21 days ending with the date of the application.
+(2) - The land to which the application relates constitutes or forms part of an agricultural holding and there are agricultural tenants.
+Jame: Address: Date of Service of Notice: